izuvela/eflush-test/api/README.md

 2. Run `yarn install` to install all of the projects dependencies
 	* before running `yarn install` run this command: `npm i -g node-pre-gyp tsc nodemon`
 3. Start the TypeScript compiler in a terminal using the `yarn watch` script
-4. Start the application in another terminal window using the `yarn start-dev` script
+4. Start the application in another terminal window using the `yarn start` script